thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - A component has a lifecycle managed by angular.

-- Angular creates it, renders it, creates and renders its children, checks it when its data-bound properties change, and destroys it before removing it from the DOM.
+- Angular creates it, renders it, creates and renders its children, checks it when its data-bound properties change and destroy it before removing it from the DOM.

 - Angular offers lifecycle hooks that provide visibility into these key life moments and the ability to act when they occur.